 All full-time traditional undergraduate students attending King University are automatically enrolled in the Student Accident Insurance Plan.
 The fee for this coverage will be charged to the student's account and may NOT be waived.
-For additional information regarding the Accident Plan, please visit www.king.edu, then click on Current Students and the Student Accident Insurance Plan tab is on the left.
+Additional information regarding the plan can be found on the student portal under My Finances.